 The Bachelor of Theology degree gives students a deep understanding of the Christian tradition.
-This degree includes study of the Bible and Biblical languages, Christian history, theology, and ethics.
+This degree includes study of the Bible and Biblical languages, Christian history, theology, philosophy of religion, and ethics.
 It also provides students with an opportunity to study non-Christian religions and consider Christianity in its contemporary, global context.

 In this program, students acquire concrete tools applicable in many different professions: teaching, research, pastoral ministry, international relief with non-governmental organizations, social work, counselling, international affairs, non-profit program administration, businesses with community outreach, and journalism.

 The Bachelor of Theology is an excellent first degree that may lead to further graduate studies, and is also suitable for those with previous degrees.

 “Pursuing a B.Th. at McGill University allowed me to fuse and forge my academic, professional, and personal passions in faith, service, and justice.
 It brought the world to me so that I could learn, contemplate, and reflect; and it took me to the world equipped with that knowledge to serve.”

 The B.Th. program has three points of entry:

 - The 4-year (120-credit) program is for students with a high school diploma.
 A maximum of 60 credits from another institution of higher learning can be considered for transfer into the 120-credit program.

 - The 3-year (90-credit) program is for students with a Diploma of Collegial Studies from a Quebec CEGEP.
 A maximum of 30 credits from another institution of higher learning can be considered for transfer into this program.